 - Not as many integrations.

-Icedrive is an encrypted, cloud-based storage system designed for file-sharing, collaboration, syncing, and backup management.
-So, it’s very similar to Dropbox.
-It offers 10 GB of free space; after that, you need to pay for the professional version.
+Icedrive is very similar to Dropbox in that it’s an encrypted, cloud-based storage system designed for file-sharing, collaboration, syncing, and backup management.
+It offers 10GB of free space, and users need to pay for the professional version for more.
 Icedrive is a very popular backup solution.

 - A simple, encrypted cloud storage system.

-- Up to 10 GB of free space.
+- Up to 10GB of free space.